 | Semaglutide | GLP-1 receptor agonist | Diabetes, weight management, CV risk | FDA Approved |

 * Tesamorelin approved for HIV-associated lipodystrophy only.
-All research-stage peptides lack general clinical approval.
+Research-stage peptides lack general clinical approval.